pyyybf/Recruitment-Patterns-Analysis/README.md

 python TFIDF.py
 ```

 Merge the y values with the TFIDF matrices and save the result in the `y_X` directory.
-Set y to a change rate value or a binary label by setting the parameter `classification` of function `merge_X_y`.
+Set y to a change rate value or a binary label (change rate larger than 0 => 1, no larger than 0 => 0) by setting the parameter `classification` of function `merge_X_y`.

 ```shell
 python merge_y.py